 CHALLENGES AND CONSTRAINTS

-The constraints which influenced the final design were, firstly the structural pillars within the room which seriously hampered the use of an in-row cooling system as this solution limited the design possibilities.
+The constraints which influenced the final data centre design were, firstly the structural pillars within the room which seriously hampered the use of an in-row cooling system as this solution limited the data centre design possibilities.
 The aisle containment required for this solution would have to be totally bespoke and detrimentally affecting both its manufacturing, time and price.
 Also another challenge faced was the limited number of cabinets that could be provided with an in-row solution.

 THE FUTURE-TECH SOLUTION

-Part of the Future-tech design process is to look at each potential design solution and make a comparison between them, comparing their benefits and disadvantages.
+Part of the Future-tech data centre design process is to look at each potential design solution and make a comparison between them, comparing their benefits and disadvantages.
 On this occasion Future-tech suggested that a rear door cooling solution would offer greater benefits, and better address the requirements of the tender.
 This also made it possible to populate a total of 35 cabinet’s final day and provide a better vision for expansion.